evernym/sdk/vcx/README.md

 - simple archive of libvcx.so and provision python script.

 ## OSX

+To build libvcx using scripts do the following steps --
+1) git clone this repository
+2) cd sdk/vcx/libvcx
+3) ./mac.01.libindy.setup.sh
+4) source ./mac.02.libindy.env.sh
+5) ./mac.03.libindy.build.sh
+6) ./mac.04.libvcx.setup.sh
+7) source ./mac.05.libvcx.env.sh
+8) ./mac.06.libvcx.build.sh
+9) If the script ./mac.06.libvcx.build.sh terminates with the message "signal: 11, SIGSEGV: invalid memory reference" OR "signal: 4, SIGILL: illegal instruction" then that means the
+'cargo test' command was unsuccessful OR if you have intermittent behavior (some tests pass on one try then fail on the next) with the 'cargo test' command then execute the script ./mac.build.and.install.rust.tools.sh After the mac.build.and.install.rust.tools.sh finishes (it will take a long long time) then restart your terminal and then re-run all of the scripts starting at step 1) above and they should all be successful.

+To build libvcx on your own you can follow these steps --
 1) Install rust and rustup (https://www.rust-lang.org/install.html).
 2) Install libindy (https://repo.evernym.com/libindy/).
     - As of now there is no distribution channel for OSX for LibIndy.
 [You have to build it manually.](https://github.com/hyperledger/indy-sdk/blob/master/doc/mac-build.md)